Daftstone/Traffic4cast/README.md

 ```

 ### Run models
-**You can choose to manually train the model, or use [our trained ones](https://drive.google.com/drive/folders/1IPS8awH8Htmt9hGMa-cE6lwoJg60ttaC?usp=share_link) for testing.**
+**You can choose to train the model from scratch, or use [our trained ones](https://drive.google.com/drive/folders/1IPS8awH8Htmt9hGMa-cE6lwoJg60ttaC?usp=share_link) for testing (put the save folder in the root).**

 **train model for core challenge**
 ```python